BDC Hamburger Icon

 If you’re starting a business or experiencing growth, you may be deciding whether to lease or buy office space.
 Consider your current cash flow, your desire for equity, and whether you prefer to control your property or let someone else take care of it.

 In the U.S., the trend took off after Google reinvented its main offices in 2005.
-Facebook followed suit in 2015 with what became the world’s largest open office layout, housing about 2,800 employees on an expansive campus.
-According to a study by global architecture and design firm Gensler, two-thirds of U.S. knowledge workers worked in an open-plan office in 2020.
+Facebook followed suit in 2015 with what became the world’s largest open office layout, a single-floor space housing about 2,800 employees on its expansive campus.
+According to a study by global architecture and design firm Gensler, two-thirds of U.S. knowledge workers worked in an open-plan office in 2020 and 71 percent of workers in 2023 still preferred open areas for collaborative work.

 1. Open offices save companies money.

-Open offices are easy on business budgets.
-These spaces reduce overhead costs by minimizing office space needs and equipment expenses.
+Open offices fit well into small business budgets.
+The spaces reduce overhead costs by minimizing office space needs and equipment expenses.

 In an open office plan, businesses don’t have to buy cubicle materials or furnish private offices.
 They can squeeze more people into less square footage and enjoy fewer maintenance costs.

 Open offices can also save money in more intangible ways, such as mitigating the costs of disengaged workers.
-According to the 2022 Gallup State of the Global Workplace report, only 21 percent of the global workforce is engaged — which costs the global economy $7.8 trillion.
+According to the 2024 Gallup State of the Global Workplace report, only 23 percent of the global workforce is engaged, which costs the global economy trillions of dollars annually.

 2. Open offices increase collaboration.

-Beyond their cost-saving benefits, open offices foster a sense of a shared mission among co-workers and managers.
-Collaboration improves employee performance, and open office plans are inherently collaborative.
+Beyond their cost-saving benefits, open offices foster a sense of shared mission among co-workers and managers.
+Team collaboration improves employee performance, and open office plans are inherently collaborative.
 They create a less hierarchical, more laid-back atmosphere, facilitating communication and co-worker interaction.

 3. Open offices bring communication transparency.